WELCOME TO THE YEAR OF THE WORK!

 During January and February, I battled illness and depression while coming to the realization that my marriage of over five years was failing.
 In March, I moved out of the home I had made for us, and spent many of my hours curled in a ball on my parents couch feeling lost in my identity and worried about my future.
 As time passed, I began to leave the house more and more often.
 I frequented coffee shops, loitering for hours just so I wouldn’t have to be alone.
 By June, I had made dozens of new friends and was going dancing every weekend, escaping the confusion and fear that haunted me, and waking up with hangovers and regrets most Saturdays.
 I spent the summer in a state of stumbling exploration.
 I devoured self-help books, struggled with my new found independence, and attempted to stand firmly on my own two feet, falling time and time again.
 In August, I moved out of my parents’ into an apartment just outside of downtown.
 I filed for divorce in October and our final court date was scheduled for New Years Eve.
 I decided beforehand that I wouldn’t let the heaviness of that day interfere with ringing in the new year, and after an emotional afternoon, I went to one of the biggest house parties I had ever witnessed.
 When the clock struck midnight, everyone cheered and kissed, and my friend, Heather, who was my date, looked me in the eye and said with heartfelt intention, “Happy New Year, Kayley.”
 She was one of the few people in that mansion full of acquaintances who understood what 2014 signified to me.
 It was the end of The Year of Experiences and the beginning of a new calm after 365 days of hurricane.

 I also realize that my personal journey is one of many and it is my desire to touch the lives of others with my story, but I know that I need your voice, too.
 I need your lessons.
 I need your perspective.
 My goal is to connect those who are striving to live lives full of inspiration, purpose, and meaning, and are excited to share it with others.
-The community aspects of TYOTW are constantly growing, and currently include a members-only Facebook group, Periscope broadcasts, an Instagram hashtag, get togethers, and retreats.
-More information about these opportunities can be found on the website.
+The community aspects of TYOTW are constantly growing, and currently include a members-only Facebook group, Live broadcasts, an Instagram account, letters sent between members, and hopefully someday, retreats.

 I am so thankful for each and every one of you for being here.
 You are not alone.
 To sign up, please use the form on the right (or below if you're on mobile).